chaipi-chaya/CarND-Behavioral-Cloning-P3/README.md

 ### `model.py`

-This file has 2 part.
+This file has two parts.

 1. preprocess data, line 9-103
-* data of center lane, prevent off road : remove 90% of 0 angle, so it takes short time to train and model will not be train on a lot of 0 angle.
+* data of center lane, prevent off-road: remove 90% of 0 angles, so it takes a short time to train, and model will not be trained on a lot of 0 angles.
-* recovering data : remove angle between 1 to -1, so this data will not influence other data (use only turning data).
+* recovering data: remove angle between 1 to -1, so this data will not influence other data (use only turning data).

-2. model line 114-182 : This model initialized by VGG net 11, but I decreased filters size down to 8-64.
-All activation function are relu, all conv2D use same padding and all max pooling use valid padding.
+2. model lines 114-182: This model initialized by VGG net 11, but I decreased filter size down to 8-64.
+All activation functions are relu, all conv2D use the same padding, and all max pooling use valid padding.

 Here is architecture of the model: